KrutosVIP/TermuxInstall/README.md

 - /home in accessibility
 - Can be built into .deb using termux-create-package and manifest here
 - Installer made up right from [TermuxInstaller.java](https://github.com/termux/termux-app/blob/master/app/src/main/java/com/termux/app/TermuxInstaller.java) code
+- Written in python and Bash (Also used scripts from proot package - termux-chroot)